Chrysoperla carnea: Life cycle

 The green lacewing adults overwinter buried in leaf litter at the edge of fields or other rough places, emerging when the weather warms up in spring.
 Each female lacewing lays several hundred small eggs at the rate of two to five per day, choosing concealed spots underneath leaves or on shoots near potential prey.
 The eggs are normally laid during the hours of darkness.

 The larvae hatch in three to six days, eat voraciously and moult three times as they grow.
 They feed not only on aphids but also on many other types of insects and even prey on larger creatures, such as caterpillars.
 They can consume large numbers of prey and completely destroy aphid colonies.
-When food is scarce they turn cannibal and eat each other.
+When food is scarce, they turn cannibal and eat each other.
 After two to three weeks, the mature larvae secrete silk and build round, parchment-like cocoons in concealed positions on plants.
-From these, the adults emerge ten to fourteen days later.
+From these, the adults emerge eleven to thirteen days later.
 The length of the life cycle (under 4 weeks in summer conditions) is greatly influenced by the temperature and there may be several generations each year under favourable conditions.

 Biological control

 Chrysoperla carnea adults eat pollen and honeydew and are not predatory, but the larvae have been recorded as feeding on seventy different prey species in five insect orders.
 The prey are mostly from the order Hemiptera and are predominantly aphids on low growing vegetation.
 On crops, the larvae have been reported as attacking several species of aphids, red spider mites, thrips, whitefly, the eggs of leafhoppers, leaf miners, psyllids, small moths and caterpillars, beetle larvae and the tobacco budworm.
 They are considered to be important predators of the long-tailed mealybug under glass.
-C. carnea occurs naturally in many growing regions of the northern hemisphere.
+C. carnea occurs naturally in many growing regions of the Northern Hemisphere.
 It is considered an important aphid predator in cotton crops in Russia and Egypt, sugar beet in Germany and vineyards in Europe.
 It has been found to be effective at controlling the cotton whitefly, Bemisia tabaci, in cotton crops in Pakistan.
 The presence of the larvae on the foliage was found to inhibit visitation and oviposition by B. tabaci which suggests the larvae may produce a volatile semiochemical which repels the whitefly.

 Although the larvae are effective as biological control agents, in open air environments the adult lacewings tend to disperse widely.
 They may remain in the original release location if they have sources of nectar, pollen or honeydew to feed on in the general vicinity.
 Commercial supplies of related species, usually eggs, are available from many outlets in North America.
 However, no true C. carnea occurs in North America.

 When attempts were made to introduce the species into India, and New Zealand between the 1920s and 1970s, the lacewings failed to become established, perhaps because of the absence of certain yeast symbionts necessary to their development which were absent from their new environments.